chememjc/kbled/README.md

 A few libraries are required to compile this software.
 Below is a description of each and how to install them.

 #### `libhidapi-dev`:
-[Library](https://github.com/libusb/hidapi) to talk to USB HID devices including the IT829X keyboard controller.
+[Library](https://github.com/libusb/hidapi) to talk to USB HID devices.
+This is how changes are sent to the IT829X keyboard controller.
 Include directive `#include <hidapi/hidapi.h>` in a c file.
 Use `-lhidapi-libusb` when calling gcc to link the library.

 #### `libx11-dev`:
 [Library](https://gitlab.freedesktop.org/xorg/lib/libx11) for interacting with the core X11 sybsystem.
 This is needed to check and see if the caps lock, scroll lock and num lock keys are toggled.
 Include directive `#include <X11/Xlib.h>` and `#include <X11/XKBlib.h>` in the c file.
 Use `-lX11` when calling gcc to link the libraries.
 This can be substitued for evdev and libudev with some extra steps.
 Define `X11` in the `Makefile` to choose this option.